Malta citizenship benefits for investors

 - don’t have a criminal record;

 - haven’t had visa denials from countries with visa waiver agreements with Malta.

 Along with the investor, their spouse, children, parents and grandparents can also join the citizenship application.

 Investors cannot obtain a passport directly by investment.
 First, they become residents and keep that status for one to three years and only then can they apply for citizenship by naturalisation.
 Here are the three main conditions applicants must fulfil:

 - To get and retain a residence permit.
 It is allowed to apply for citizenship 12 or 36 months after getting a residency card.
 An investor chooses the period.
 The shorter the period, the higher the amount of the investment is.

 - To pass the Due Diligence.
-Since 2020, investors and their family members pass the Eligibility Test check.
-Malta has the most stringent Due Diligence compared to other countries that grant citizenship to investors.
+Investors and their family members pass the Eligibility Test on their professional, personal and financial history.

 Investment for obtaining Malta citizenship

 An investor fulfils three investment conditions.
 It is not allowed to fulfil one or two of them by choice.

 1. A contribution to the National Development and Social Fund.
 Many investors want to get Malta citizenship quicker, so they apply for it after 12 months of residency.
 In this case, the contribution to the fund is €750,000.